 Remember, these are recruited candidates, not applicants.
 We have targeted an industry leader with proven success to fill a specific need or address an existing challenge for good reason.

 If you’re not prepared to offer each of these components to the candidate, consider recruiting a candidate in a level below the role you’re looking for.
 One that has significant and proven industry knowledge, experience, successes and is ready to take a step up in their career (ex: current Director stepping into a VP role).

 The ‘plug and play’ candidate is ideal, but if you don’t offer a considerable upside relative to compensation, vacation, benefits and career trajectory, your best option is a candidate that has proven themselves at the level below the role you’re filling.

-Pati Kelly is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Wire and Cable.
-To learn more about how she can help your company identify and attract talent, check out her biography, view her LinkedIn profile or send her an email at firstname.lastname@example.org.
+Rob Wieska is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Power Distribution and Building Automation, in addition to general Electrical Product Manufacturing.
+To learn more about how he can help your company identify and attract talent, check out his biography, view his LinkedIn profile or send him an email at firstname.lastname@example.org.